How a New Car Loan Can Help You Fix Your Credit Scores

 Is your credit score keeping you from getting a good interest rate whenever you apply for a car loan?
 Getting a copy of your latest credit report may reveal that you are suffering from a bad credit history.

 It is estimated that about a third of U.S. consumers presently have credit scores that are lower than 601.
 Most of those individuals are not actually aware of their credit rating until they apply for a loan and obtain one with higher-than-expected rates.
-Although a bad credit record may not totally prevent you from getting an approval for an auto loan with attractive rates, you could be drawn back by the much higher interest, which would make your loan more expensive in the long run.
+Although a bad credit record may not totally prevent you from getting an approval for an auto loan with attractive rates, you could be penalized by the much higher interest, which would make your loan more expensive in the long run.

 It is never too late to fix your low credit score.
 However, you should understand that building and improving credit scores are endeavors that do not happen overnight.
 If you aim to obtain a credit score between 601 and 850, you should understand that doing so entails a strong financial discipline and patience.